juri-khanmeh/exp_rob_a1/README.md

 ```

 Note:
-* I did not know why if I run the `s_machine` in the launch file the simulation fails.
+* I did not know why if I run the `state_machine` in the launch file the simulation fails.

 ## Working Hypothesis and environment
 ### System's feature